abh1nav9/SquareSearch/README.md

    - Enable “Developer mode”.
    - Click “Load unpacked” and choose the `/square` directory.

-3. **Configure Gemini**
+3. **Configure Gemini & Vision**
    - In the extension card, click “Details” → “Extension options”.
    - Enter your Gemini API key (e.g., from Google AI Studio) and desired model ID (`gemini-2.5-flash` by default).
+   - (Optional) Add a Google Cloud Vision API key to enable the Web tab’s Cloud Vision results.
    - Optionally adjust the keyboard shortcuts per platform.

 4. **Use Square Search**
    - Navigate to any regular webpage (not `chrome://` or other restricted schemes).
    - Click the toolbar icon **or** press the shortcut (`Cmd/Ctrl+Shift+S`).
-   - Drag to select an area; the side panel will appear with the crop preview, Gemini response, and controls.
+   - Drag to select an area; the side panel will appear with the crop preview, Gemini (AI) tab, and the Web tab.
-   - Use the “Search on Google” chip to open Lens results in a new tab if needed.
+   - Use the Web tab to inspect Cloud Vision matches, or the “Search on Google” chip to open Lens results in a new tab if needed.

 ## Customizing Shortcuts